tav/gitfund/mvp/app/page/privacy.md

 to as the **"Platform"**).

-This Privacy Policy does not apply to any website, product or service of any third party or other websites/platforms operated by Espians.
+This Privacy Policy does not apply to any website, product or service of any third party, or other websites/platforms operated by Espians.

 ### Agreement